meilisearch/documentation/reference/errors/error_codes.md

 ## `duplicate_index_found`

-The indexes used in the `swaps` array have been declared multiple times.
+The indexes used in the `indexes` array have been declared multiple times.
 You must declare each index only once.

 ## `index_already_exists`